gengstrand/clojure-news-feed/client/mobile/feed/README.md

 * list-master - you land here after logging in which shows your news feed items
 * login - the page used to log in
 * menu - responsible for the menu GUI
-* outcound-create - modal dialog for creating a news feed item
+* outbound-create - modal dialog for creating a news feed item
 * participant-detail - shown when you click on a search result
 * search - used for keyword search of news feed items
 * settings - vestigial part of the super template that I did not remove